-You can’t actually stop the surge that often occurs during a storm, but you can shield your heating and cooling equipment from it.
-Get a high-quality surge protector where any large appliances, such as a furnace, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s an increase in the line voltage.
-This will help safeguard the electrical components in your heating and air conditioning equipment that the power surge could harm.
-Be sure never to touch any electrical components, and request professional help if you are not comfortable using surge protectors properly.
+You can’t really prevent the surge that often happens during a storm, but you can shield your heating and cooling equipment from it.
+Get a high-quality surge protector where any large appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
+This will help safeguard the electrical components in your heating and air conditioning equipment that the power surge could damage.
+Be sure never to touch any electrical components, and request expert help if you are not familiar with using surge protectors properly.

-Your family and you need to acquire shelter first and foremost, but if there is time, shut off your heating and air conditioning system and cover the outside equipment with a tarp.
-Before turning your system back on after the storm, make sure you remove the tarp and get rid of any debris.
+Your family and you need to acquire shelter first and foremost, but if time allows, shut off your heating and air conditioning system and cover the outside equipment with a tarp.
+Before turning your system back on after the storm, be sure to remove the tarp and get rid of any debris.

 This, Too, Shall Pass

-After the storm ends, make sure the system is safe before starting up your heating and air conditioning system.
-To begin, verify there are no indications of damage and get rid of any debris surrounding the equipment.
-Try to examine and make sure there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioning system.
+Once the storm is over, make sure the system is safe before starting up your heating and air conditioning system.
+To begin, verify there are no signs of damage and get rid of any debris surrounding the equipment.
+Try to check and make sure there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 352-414-4006 for an equipment inspection if seems like there is any damage or flooding to the air conditioning.
-Once you’ve had the equipment inspected by a professional to ensure safe function, turn the heating and air conditioning system back on as soon as possible to help dry the home and restrict mold from getting into your system or ductwork.
+Once you’ve had the equipment inspected by an expert to ensure safe function, turn the HVAC system back on immediately to help dry the home and restrict mold from getting into your system or ductwork.

 If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our membership options to help keep your heating and air conditioning system in working order all seasons long.